 7. La Petite France

 La Petite France is a theme park located in South Korea near Seoul, where visitors can discover French culture.
 The whole village is focused on the concept of the “Little Prince”.
-There are many decorations, statues from the universe of the Little Prince, as well as an exhibition dedicated to Antoine de Saint-Exupéry.
+There are many decorations, and statues from the universe of the Little Prince, as well as an exhibition dedicated to Antoine de Saint-Exupéry.

-In addition, the interior decoration, the building materials, the roof, the windows and the floor are all French.
+In addition, the interior decoration, the building materials, the roof, the windows, and the floor are all French.

 Going to La Petite France is a pleasant day trip from Seoul.
 Just about 1.5 – 2h drive from Seoul.
 We enjoyed it a lot and took the rest of the day to drive around the beautiful area of Gapyeong along the river.